Endings and beginnings in the West Highlands20th August 2007

 An overnight journey took me to Bridge of Orchy to walk my penultimate section of the West Highland Way.
 When I arrived, I found Bridge of Orchy basking in sunshine and captured some scenes both on film and on memory card.
 After crossing the A82 and passing under the railway, I picked up the track that was to take me south to Tyndrum.
 As luck would have it, cloud soon rolled in and conspired with various masts and electricity poles to reduce my photographic activities.

 A drizzly start to the day greeted me when I arose.
-Crianlarich SYHA is a self-catering hostel so I braved the weather to head to the train station’s cafe (which usefully opens at 07:30) for a spot of breakfast.
-It didn’t take too long the drizzle to peter out but skies remained cloudy and I decided that a start from Inverarnan was a better proposition than the sterner test proffered by the alternative: retracing my steps up the hill that I had descended the previous evening.
-The coach journey that this change of plan necessitated only cost me £1.50; I don’t think that I have ever bought a cheaper ticket from Scottish Citylink.
+Crianlarich SYHA is a self-catering hostel, so I braved the weather to head to the train station’s café (which usefully opens at 07:30) for a spot of breakfast.
+It didn’t take too long the drizzle to peter out, but skies remained cloudy, and I decided that a start from Inverarnan was a better proposition than the sterner test proffered by the alternative: retracing my steps up the hill that I had descended the previous evening.
+The coach journey that this change of plan necessitated only cost me £1.50; I doubt that I have ever bought a cheaper ticket from Scottish Citylink.
 I disembarked at the Drover’s Arms and made for Beinglass Farm, retracing steps that I made on a hike at the end of May until the point where I headed north along a good track.

 Once on the west side of the A82, I soon lost the traffic noise and progressed along a good track that took me to the end of my WHW.
-The ascent was gradual affair, just what I needed.
-The sun came out too but was no where near as dominating as it was on the previous day.
+The ascent was a gradual affair, just what I needed.
+The sun came out too, but was nowhere near as dominating as it was on the previous day.
 Nevertheless, views of the Crianlarich hills still entertained.
 A boggy tramp down Bogle Glen returned me to Crianlarich to await a coach heading to Fort William, my base for the next two nights.
-I had it in my head to catch the 14:30 but this changed to the 16:30.
-About 16:45, a Citylink coach did stop but that had no ticket machine onboard so I had to await its partner travelling after it.
-I was informed that it was 10–15 minutes away but that developed into nearly 45 minutes.
+I had it in my head to catch the 14:30, but this was changed to the 16:30.
+About 16:45, a Citylink coach did stop, but that had no ticket machine onboard, so I had to await its partner travelling after it.
+I was informed that it was 10–15 minutes away, but that developed into nearly 45 minutes.
 I don’t blame the drivers because they are at the mercy of traffic conditions, after all.

 There was no sign of sun when I got to Fort William so I made my way to the Cruachan Hotel where I was to stay for two nights.
 A spot of tidying up preceded my getting food at the Ossian Hotel.
 This is a quiet spot in an otherwise busy town and provided what I asked of it; I have simple requirements.
 A stroll along the sea “front” returned me to base for the night.

-It wasn’t so promising when I got to Kinlochleven but I donned the waterproofs and headed for Loch Eilde Mor.
+It wasn’t so promising when I got to Kinlochleven, but I donned the waterproofs and headed for Loch Eilde Mor.
 The wet conditions were a good test for my newly acquired Harvey map of the area; another post may have something to say on the Harvey versus OS comparison.
-My journey was to take me up the steep side of Meall an Doire Dharaich and some scrambling resulted.
-I have to say that wasn’t my intended approach but I soon reached the good track that was my attention.
+My journey was to take me up the steep side of Meall an Doire Dharaich, and some scrambling resulted.
+I have to say that wasn’t my intended approach, but I soon reached the good track that was my attention.
 Thankfully, things were drying up all the while, even if the atmosphere was distinctly muggy and midge-friendly.
-The summits of Am Bodach, Na Gruaigeachan and Sgurr Eilde Beag were all hidden in cloud and I am sure that other hills of that height in the Mamores were similarly afflicted; they were most likely not the only ones, either.
+The summits of Am Bodach, Na Gruaigeachan and Sgurr Eilde Beag were all hidden in cloud, and other hills of that height in the Mamores were similarly afflicted; they were most likely not the only ones, either.
 That said, the hills separating Loch Leven from Glen Coe did seem clear.
-I continued to the half way point along Loch Eilde Mor before returning to Kinlochleven, having convinced myself that a return in sunnier and fresher weather was in order.
+I continued to the halfway point along Loch Eilde Mor before returning to Kinlochleven, having convinced myself that a return in a time of sunnier and fresher weather was in order.
 However, I left myself a lengthy wait in the rain in muggy sleepy Kinlochleven and the midges gave me more grief than I have had from them before.
 They weren’t the only antisocial beasties about that evening: some drunken young ladies delayed the bus by 15 minutes with their antics.
-Once on the bus, peace began to return even if some of the midges didn’t find their way back out for a good part of the journey to Fort William.
+Once on the bus, peace began to return, even if some of the midges didn’t find their way back out for a good part of the journey to Fort William.

 Please be aware that comment moderation is enabled and may delay the appearance of your contribution.